-A digital decision-aid tool aims to help organic farmers make permanent withdrawals from their agricultural weed seed banks
+Digital decision-aid tool helps farmers make withdrawals from their weed seed banks

-And many of those farmers choose to grow organically, motivated by deeply held commitments to environmental sustainability (organic farming practices are typically more environmentally sustainable than conventional practices).
+And many of those farmers choose to grow organically, motivated by deeply held commitments to environmental sustainability (organic farming practices are typically more environmentally benign than conventional practices).

 What makes it so challenging is the weed seed bank: the number of seeds stored in the soil.
 On the high end of the scale, there can be over 50,000 germinable weed seeds per square meter of soil 10 centimeters deep on an organic farm in the Northeast.
 That’s a lot of potential recruits to choke the life out of your crops and wither away your profits.

-Thus, there is clear need and support in the organic farming community for tools to help farmers effectively manage weeds, especially tools that help a farmer target specific weed issues, like the pernicious Hairy Galinsoga—perhaps the biggest weed issue facing Maine’s organic vegetable farmers today.
+Thus, there is clear need by organic farmers for tools to help manage weeds effectively, especially tools that help a farmer target specific weed issues, like the pernicious Hairy Galinsoga—perhaps the biggest weed issue facing Maine’s organic vegetable farmers today.